 What happens in your classes?

-If you have been to one of our workshops at Dance Around the World, you will have done what we call ‘community dances’ (which begin in a circle, and break off into couple waltzes and figures), and simplified versions of one or two performance dances.
+If you have been to one of our workshops at Dance Around the World, you will have taken part in we call ‘community dances’ (which begin in a circle, and break off into couple waltzes and figures), and simplified versions of one or two of our performance dances.
 During our classes, we mainly focus on learning, teaching, and polishing up our performance dances.
 We have a few girls’ circle dances, but the majority of our dances involve dancing in pairs, and sometimes changing partners during the dance.

 What should I wear?